GROMACS tutorial 5: Methane-methane PMF from window sampling

 Create index file

-creating a group containing just one carbon from one of the methanes and name
+gmx index creating a group containing just one carbon from one of the methanes and naming them

 $ gmx make_ndx -f conf.gro